 3.1.
 Test equipment

 3.1.1.
-"Accuracy" means the difference between a measured value and a reference value, traceable to a national standard and describes the correctness of a result;
+"Accuracy" means the difference between a measured value and a reference value, traceable to a national standard and describes the correctness of a result.

 3.1.2.
 "Calibration" means the process of setting a measurement system's response so that its output agrees with a range of reference signals.

 3.2.
-Pure electric, hybrid electric and fuel cell vehicles
+Hybrid electric vehicles

 3.2.1.
-"Charge-depleting operating condition" means an operating condition in which the energy stored in the Rechargeable Electric Energy Storage System (REESS) may fluctuate but decreases on average while the vehicle is driven until transition to charge-sustaining operation;
+"Charge-depleting operating condition" means an operating condition in which the energy stored in the Rechargeable Electric Energy Storage System (REESS) may fluctuate but decreases on average while the vehicle is driven until transition to charge-sustaining operation.

 3.2.2.
-"Charge-sustaining operating condition" means an operating condition in which the energy stored in the REESS may fluctuate but, on average, is maintained at a neutral charging balance level while the vehicle is driven;
+"Charge-sustaining operating condition" means an operating condition in which the energy stored in the REESS may fluctuate but, on average, is maintained at a neutral charging balance level while the vehicle is driven.

 3.2.3.
+"Not off-vehicle charging hybrid electric vehicle" (NOVC-HEV) means a hybrid electric vehicle that cannot be charged from an external source.

-"Off-Vehicle Charging Hybrid Electric Vehicle" (OVC-HEV) means a hybrid electric vehicle that can be charged from an external source.
+3.2.4.
+"Off-vehicle charging hybrid electric vehicle" (OVC-HEV) means a hybrid electric vehicle that can be charged from an external source.

+3.2.5.
+"Hybrid electric vehicle" (HEV) means a hybrid vehicle where one of the propulsion energy converters is an electric machine.

+3.2.6.
+"Hybrid vehicle" (HV) means a vehicle equipped with a powertrain containing at least two different categories of propulsion energy converters and at least two different categories of propulsion energy storage systems.

 3.3.
 Evaporative emission

 3.3.1.
-"Fuel tank system" means the devices which allow storing the fuel, comprising the fuel tank, the fuel filler, the filler cap and the fuel pump when it is fitted in or on the fuel tank;3.3.2.
-"Fuel system" means the components which store or transport fuel on board the vehicle and comprise the fuel tank system, all fuel and vapour lines, any non-tank mounted fuel pumps and the activated carbon canister;
+"Fuel tank system" means the devices which allow storing the fuel, comprising the fuel tank, the fuel filler, the filler cap and the fuel pump when it is fitted in or on the fuel tank.

+3.3.2.
+"Fuel system" means the components which store or transport fuel on board the vehicle and comprise the fuel tank system, all fuel and vapour lines, any non-tank mounted fuel pumps and the activated carbon canister.

 3.3.3.
-"Butane Working Capacity" (BWC) means the measure of the ability of an activated carbon canister to adsorb and desorb butane from dry air or nitrogen under specified conditions;
+"Butane working capacity" (BWC) means the mass of butane which a canister can adsorb.

 3.3.4.
-"BWC50" means the butane working capacity after 50 cycles of fuel ageing cycles experienced;
+"BWC300" means the butane working capacity after 300 cycles of fuel ageing cycles experienced.

 3.3.5.
-"BWC300" means the butane working capacity after 300 cycles of fuel ageing cycles experienced;
+"Permeability factor" (PF) means the factor determined from hydrocarbon permeation from fuel tank system over a period of time and used to determine the final evaporative emissions.

 3.3.6.
-"Permeability Factor" (PF) means the factor determined from hydrocarbon losses over a period of time and used to determine the final evaporative emissions.
+"Monolayer tank" means a fuel tank constructed with a single layer of material, excluding metal tank, but including fluorinated/sulfonated materials.

 3.3.7.
-"Monolayer tank" means a fuel tank constructed with a single layer of material, excluding metal tank, but including fluorinated/sulfonated materials;
+"Multilayer tank" means a fuel tank constructed with at least two different layered materials, one of which is a hydrocarbon barrier material.

 3.3.8.
-"Multilayer tank" means a fuel tank constructed with at least two different layered materials, one of which is a hydrocarbon barrier material;
+"Sealed fuel tank system" means a fuel tank system where the fuel vapours do not vent during parking over the 24-hour diurnal cycle defined in appendix 2 to annex 7 to Regulation No. 83-07 when performed with reference fuel defined in this annex 2 of this UN GTR.

 3.3.9.
-"Sealed fuel tank system" means a fuel tank system where the fuel vapours are stored under pressure over the 24 hour diurnal test;

-3.3.10.
-"Evaporative emissions" means the hydrocarbon vapours lost from the fuel system of a motor vehicle other than those from exhaust emissions;
+"Evaporative emissions" means the hydrocarbon vapours lost from the fuel system of a motor vehicle other than those from exhaust emissions.